aws-samples/amazon-transcribe-news-media-analysis/CONTRIBUTING.md

 ## Working with the Transcriber Java back-end

-To run the Transciber as a standalone Docker application run the following shell commands:
+To run the Transcriber as a standalone Docker application run the following shell commands:

 ```bash
 cd /src/backend/transcriber